printablealice/draw_robots/README.md

 option b: Code > Download ZIP

-- Windows only: Right click the .zip file you downloaded > Properties > Unblock > OK
+- Windows only: right click the .zip file you downloaded > Properties > Unblock > OK

-## step 2: see the relavent readme for your operating system (Windows or Mac)
+## step 2: open the readme for your operating system
-Includes info on how to...
+includes info on how to...
-- Install build tools for your OS
+- install build tools for your OS
 - Mac only: Install GLFW
-- Build and run
+- build and run